corolab/corolab.github.io/README.md

 The [img/](/img/) folder is the place to upload images.
 You'll probably be using its [img/portfolio/](/img/portfolio/) folder most, to upload profile images linked from [_members/](_members/) and [_includes/members.html](/_includes/members.html). **Note**: Images must currently be 720x720.

 ## How to add a new section
-Here is how to add a new (static) section, as was done [here](https://github.com/corolab/corolab.github.io/commit/c5ceb7729522893e14005cc4d9e4ffc93ef0a88d):
+Here is how to add a new (static) section, as was done [here](https://github.com/corolab/corolab.github.io/commit/c5ceb77) or [here](https://github.com/corolab/corolab.github.io/commit/efd6f68):
 - Add some template plain html code at [_includes](/_includes).
 - Include it from within [_layouts/default.html](_layouts/default.html).
 - Add a bullet point with a link to it from within [_includes/header.html](_includes/header.html).
+- In some cases, you may also create a folder inside the [img/](/img/) folder.

 ## Final comments
 All the files and folders that have not previously been mentioned here should probably be maintained static.
 If there are any doubts or comments... please file an [issue](https://github.com/corolab/corolab.github.io/issues)!